Edwardsburgh/Cardinal: Glen Smail

 Glen Smail, Ontario is a rural community located approximately 2 mi south of Spencerville along County Road 44 near its intersection with Glen Smail Road.
 The settlement was first called Cowdrey's Hill followed by Hunter's Settlement before receiving the name Glen Smail; Cowdrey, Hunter and Smail were all surnames of the first prominent settlers in succession.
 The land was first occupied in 1818 and grew to become a village by mid-century.
 Glen Smail was at its height in the mid-to-late 1800s when many pioneer industries, farms and businesses were active.
 Around 1900, the population was around 100.

 Settled mainly by Scottish immigrants, Glen Smail began as an agricultural community with most residents supporting themselves through family farms.
 By the 1850s, some pioneer businesses and trades began to operate from the village.
 This included a general store which sold food items, alcohol and other necessities and a steam-powered sawmill.
 The sawmill was notably the only of its kind during the mid-1800s in the township and could operate year-round.

 Two schools operated in Glen Smail, a common school as well as a Roman Catholic separate school.
 The first common school was built in 1837 along County Road 44.
 The school was a one-room log schoolhouse, and was reportedly in bad condition throughout its operation.
-The school was called S.S. #11 Glen Smail School, as Glen Smail was school section number eleven in the township.
+The school was called S.S.
+No. 11 Glen Smail School, as Glen Smail was school section number eleven in the township.
 In 1864, the structure was replaced by a stone schoolhouse built further south on the opposite side of the road.
 The school closed in 1964, as one-room schools began to be phased out, and the building was converted into a private residence.